shashihacks/resilient-iot/Overview.md

+### Setup
+Task: Getting data from the sensors and using MQTT protocol over WiFi to transport data from ESP32 [publisher] to Raspberry pi [broker + subscriber]

+__Sensors:__

+- KY 028 temp sensors
+- Capacitive soil moisture sensor v1.2
+- Mh-rd raindrop sensor

+__Microcontroller:__

+- Raspberry pi 4
+- Wroom wifi ESP32

+__ESP32 and Sensor connections:__

+- Wired connection between sensors to EPS32
+- Digital and Analog inputs from the rain sensor
+- Analog inputs from temp and soil moisture sensors
+- Use of Arduino code to receive sensor inputs to the serial monitor
+-  ArduinoJson lib to write output to a JSON file.

 ### Description.

 - An edge node is setup with moisture, rain and temperature sensors where it periodically collects the data, which in our case, set every 60 seconds.